marinraf/StimuliApp/README.md

 ## Contribute

-We would love you for the contribution to StimuliApp, check the LICENSE file for more info.
+We would love you for the contribution to StimuliApp, check the [LICENSE](https://github.com/marinraf/StimuliApp/blob/master/LICENSE)  file for more info.

+## Documentation and tutorials
+You can consult our [documentation](https://github.com/marinraf/StimuliApp/blob/master/StimuliApp_documentation.pdf)  or visit our [website](https://www.stimuliapp.com) for more information and tutorials.

 ## License and support